adrianskelton/project3/README.md

 ### **Google Sheets with player name and score**

 Google sheets were used to store the players name and score.
 The playername and score were stored using gsheets module and all changes were made on the animal_game excell sheet.
 The simplest way I could think of for a scoreboard was to reorder the sheet by descending score and also to delete the rows from 13 to 20 at the start of the game.
-This would ensure a clean slate for the new players name to be put in
+This would ensure a clean slate for the new players name to be put in.
+When the game ends the final score is inserted into the game and the column is then again checked that the scores descend, putting the high scorer at the top.

 ![](assets/images/readme_images/screenshot_sheet.png)